the Rylie Center for Hope and Healing, PLLC

 Brooke enjoys working with a diverse range of clients, including those aged 16 and older, who are navigating challenges such as anxiety, depression, ADHD, trauma, life transitions, and corporate burnout.
 As a proud ally of the LGBTQIA+ community, she offers an inclusive and affirming perspective in her work.

-Brooke Is accepting new clients for both in-person and virtual care.
+Brooke Is accepting new clients for in-person and virtual support

 Nicole (she/her) earned her bachelor's degree in General Psychology and Doctorate in Clinical Psychology in Costa Rica, her home country.
 Back home, she worked in private practice for several years until she moved to the U.S. in 2015.
 She earned her Masters in Mental Health Counseling in 2023 and worked in Substance Use counseling for several years in various settings including Juvenile Drug Court and the Salvation Army.
 Nicole is also a certified yoga instructor with over 20 years of teaching experience with diverse populations such as male inmates in maximum security prisons and women struggling with addiction and domestic violence.